andodaryl/EtchPad/README.md

 However, the project can build upon completed features, and progress to the next stage if time and available budgets allow.

 Each stage produces a working deliverable and is necessary for the next stage to begin.
-Note that each stage is repeated three times: development for mobile, tablets and computers.
+Note that each stage is repeated three times: development for mobile, tablets and desktops.
 Stage X is commenced once all previous stages have been completed or suspended.
 Each stage involves testing.